EulerOrg-IA/BANANA-LLM/README.md

 🌟 Key Features

-Feature	Details

-Multimodality	✅ Text, images, and code
+Multimodality: Handles text, images, and code in a single model.

-Efficiency	Runs on notebooks and servers with moderate resources Flexibility	Open Source, easily customizable and adjustable Applications	Text generation, image analysis, code evaluation and generation Scalability	From rapid prototypes to production without massive GPU requirements
+Lightweight & Efficient: Runs smoothly on notebooks and servers with moderate resources.

+Open Source & Customizable: Fully adaptable for your projects, research, or applications.

+Applications: Text generation, code creation, image analysis, AI-assisted solutions.

+Scalability: From rapid prototyping to production deployment without massive GPUs.

+Developer-Friendly: Easy API, minimal setup, highly integrable into existing workflows.

 ---

-⚡ Comparison with Major Models
+⚡ BANANA-LLM vs Major Models

-Model	Approx. Params	Multimodality	Scalability	Developer Flexibility

-GPT-3 175B	175B	❌ Text only	High, costly	Limited
-LLaMA 13B	13B	❌ Text only	Moderate	Moderate
-Mistral 7B	7B	❌ Text only	Moderate	Moderate
-BANANA-LLM	Optimized	✅ Text + images + code	High, efficient	Maximum

----

-🎯 Why Choose BANANA-LLM

-💡 True Multimodality: A single model for multiple data types.

-⚡ Lightweight & Efficient: Develop and deploy quickly without extreme hardware.

-🔧 Open Source: Customizable and adaptable to any project.

-🚀 Developer-Friendly: Ideal for prototypes, apps, and production projects with minimal effort.
+While GPT-3 (175B), LLaMA (13B), and Mistral (7B) are highly capable, they are mostly text-only and often require massive computational resources for experimentation and deployment.

+BANANA-LLM, in contrast, combines multimodality (text + images + code) with lightweight efficiency and ease of use, making it ideal for developers who need a flexible, high-performance model without the prohibitive costs of large LLMs.

+Key points where BANANA-LLM stands out:

+✅ True multimodal support (text, images, code).

+✅ Runs efficiently on moderate hardware.

+✅ Fully open-source and customizable.

+✅ Rapid prototyping and easy integration into workflows.

+✅ Developer-focused design for maximum productivity.